JHWebDeveloper/Able2Deux/README.md

 - Offset has been renamed to Free Rotate.
 - Offset angle range has been expanded from ±45° to ±180°
 - For non-orthogonal angles, fit buttons in the Scale panel now snap the content's rotated width or height to the frame edges instead of original dimensions.
+- Improved preview rendering.

 ### Updated
 - Video service compatibility
 - Electron 24

+### Fixed
+- Added race condition handlers to preview rendering.
+Older preview stills will no longer overwrite the newest when rendering is delayed.

 ## [2.3.1] - 2.22.23